-In this tutorial, we will learn about Strings in PHP.
-A string is commonly described as a collection of characters.
-Mean a string is collection of number, alphabets or special symbols for example “Hello World”.
-In PHP you can define a string in the program with two ways by using single quotes(‘ ‘) or by using double(” “) quotes.
-Here we learn about strings, basic functions in strings, escape-sequence and difference between single and double quote string.
+The string is commonly described as a collection of characters.
+Mean a string can be a collection of numbers, alphabets, or special symbols for example “Hello World”.
+In PHP you can define a string in the program in two ways by using single quotes(‘ ‘) or by using double(” “) quotes.
+Here we learn about strings, basic functions in strings, escape-sequence, and the difference between single and double-quote strings.

-As I said we can write strings in PHP in both single and double-quotes.
+We can write strings in PHP in both single and double quotes.
 But there is a certain difference between both.
 If you write a string in single quotes it will take string literally.
 Suppose you have a variable $num=10; and if you write something like this ‘Value of num=$num’.
-In this case, it will show exactly the same.
-But if you will wite this in double-quotes the variable name will changed with its value.
+In this case, it will show the same.
+But if you will write this in double quotes the variable name will be changed with its value.
 To understand it more clearly follow the given example.

 <?php $num =10; echo 'value of num = $num'; echo "value of num = $num"; ?>

-These are some special escape sequence in PHP which we can use with strings.
-These escape sequences get replace with special values.
-Check these escape sequence.
+These are some special escape sequences in PHP that we can use with strings.
+These escape sequences get replaced with special values.
+Check these escape sequences.

 - \n is replaced with the newline character.